joes3ff/joes3ff/README.md

 - 👋 I’m @joes3ff
-- 🌱 I've been learning coding
+- 🌱 I've been learning coding for 6 months
-- 👀 I want to create web/mobile apps
+- 👀 I want to create web/mobile apps for Martial Arts
-- 💞️ I’d love to collaborate martial-arts & music projects...
+- 💞️ I’d love to work on projects that stretch my JS skills...
 - 📫 Reach me @ instagram.com/yorkshiredrummer...

 <!---